googlecartographer/rfcs/text/0000-odometry-use-in-optimization-problem.md

 The following two pictures show the top view of the pointclouds generated with the current optimization approach and a prototype of the proposed separate constraints approach.
 The shown area is a flat wall, which means that the standard deviation of the scan points from the wall should be low around the true wall surface (no "double walls").
-This means: a thin distribution of points is an indicator for high quality pose estimates.
+Therefore, a thin distribution of points is an indicator for high quality pose estimates.

 Current upstream, i.e. implicit odometry-based constraints:
 ![upstream](0000-assets/raw-pointcloud_current_upstream.png)